pisa-engine/pisa/README.md

 * Many query processing algorithms implemented;
 * Implementation of document reordering;
 * Free and open-source with permissive license;

+The best way to get started is by reading the [official documentation](http://pisa.readthedocs.io).

 If you want to get involved with PISA, please check out our [Contributing](https://github.com/pisa-engine/pisa/blob/master/.github/CONTRIBUTING.md) page.